gnu-user/intro-webdev/README.md

 ---------------------------------

 If you are reading this project description and don't also have a copy of the associated crash-course powerpoint slides you can view/download them from here **ADD SLIDES**.
+Please see the [GUIDE.md](GUIDE.md) for step-by-step instructions on creating your first website with Cloud9 and Heroku.

 Copyright (Really Copyleft)